elev8-consulting/IOTCoreHOL/Labs/Lab5/Lab5_Bringing_it_all_together.md

 # Bringing it all together

 We've created a new driver, built a new BSP using it and added an application to our image.
-We're now ready to deploy our test image to the board and ensure that everything works.
+We're now ready to deploy our test image to the board and ensure that everythiong works.

 ## Integrate your firmware